 - It contains a number of vitamins and minerals which are needed by the body on a daily basis.

 - It is good in controlling diabetes and hypertension.

 - It has some heart-protecting properties.

-We have seen health benefits of cornmeal.
+We have seen many important health benefits of cornmeal.
 Cornmeal is inexpensive and easily available in grocery shops in all forms.
 The best raw corn is one which has green husk and kernels looking juicy and light yellow in color.
 Thus the inclusion of corn in your breakfast, lunch or dinner will go a long way in improving your overall health.